 “I really enjoy my job here at the Nodaway News Leader.
 I have formed good friendships with a lot of my clients and have seen a lot of changes over the years.
 I feel very fortunate to love coming to work every day and I have the best group of clients and co-workers to spend my days with,” said Lisa.

 Lisa is a native of the Maryville area and now resides in Bedford, IA, with her husband of over 30 years.
-They have three grown children and five grandchildren.
+They have three grown children and eight grandchildren.
 In her spare time, she enjoys traveling and spending time with her grandchildren.

 Contact Lisa: email@example.com, 660.562.4747 or 660.562.4421.